alegonz/baikal/README.md

 3. From the project root folder run: `make setup_develop`.
 This will install the package in development mode.
 4. To run the tests use: `make test`, or `make test-cov` to include coverage.
     - The tests include a test for the plot utility, so you need to install graphviz.

-## What does baikal mean?

-This package takes its name from Lake Baikal located in Siberia, Russia.
-Why?
-No particular reason.
-That being said, Lake Baikal is a pretty interesting lake, [according to Wikpedia](https://en.wikipedia.org/wiki/Lake_Baikal):

->Lake Baikal is the largest freshwater lake by volume in the world, containing 22–23% of the world's fresh surface water.
-With 23,615.39 km3 (5,670 cu mi) of fresh water, it contains more water than the North American Great Lakes combined.
-With a maximum depth of 1,642 m (5,387 ft), Baikal is the world's deepest lake.
-It is considered among the world's clearest lakes and is considered the world's oldest lake – at 25–30 million years.
-It is the seventh-largest lake in the world by surface area.

-Plus, it makes a nice disyllabic word.